mutaremalcolm/deliveroo_take_home_assesment/README.md

 ### To Do
 - [x] Implement option to display menu item description and price.
-- [ ] Improve responsiveness for various screen sizes.
+- [x] Improve responsiveness for various screen sizes.
-- [ ] Implement snapshot tests
+- [ ] Implement unit & integration tests
+- [ ] Persist Data from API in local storage and implement search functionality

 ## Technologies Used
-- Vite
+- NextJs
 - Tailwind CSS
 - React
 - Vitest